smishra677/DAFT/README.md

 DAFT uses negative Z-scores to identify unusually high discordant attachment frequencies.

-A commonly used cutoff is:
+A commonly used cutoff (for a nominal p-value < 0.05) is:

 ```text
 Z <= -1.96